gpeyre/gpeyre.github.io/_posts/2016-09-08-imaging-in-paris.md

 header-img: "../img/ecriture.jpg"
 ---

-We are starting a new seminar ["Imaging in Paris"](https://imaging-in-paris.github.io/), which will occur the first Thursday of each month.
+We are starting a new seminar [Imaging in Paris](https://imaging-in-paris.github.io/), which will occur the first Thursday of each month.
 The program is already amazing.
 Save the dates!